husnain/quiz-app/README.md

 ## Credits

-QuizApp is built and maintained by [Safdar Jamal](https://husnain.github.io).
+QuizApp is built and maintained by [Husnain Ahmed](https://husnain.github.io).

 ## License